 Have you ever had a hospital experience that made you feel like a specific caregiver made a world of difference during your stay?
 HCGH staff is committed to making sure you and your family members are well cared for when you are here.

-It is because of these special occurrences that Howard Hospital Foundation (HHF) started the program, Honor a Caregiver.
-This program allows HCGH patrons and friends to make a tribute donation to a caregiver who made a difference during your or your loved one’s hospital experience.
-Be it a physician, nurse, housekeeper or other caregiver – often times just one person or many people can make all the difference.
+It is because of these special occurrences that Howard Hospital Foundation started the Honor a Caregiver program.
+This program allows HCGH patrons and friends to make a donation in honor of a caregiver who made a difference during your or your loved one’s hospital experience.
+Be it a physician, nurse, housekeeper or other caregiver – oftentimes just one person or many people can make all the difference.

-Your donation will support new equipment, staff education, community wellness and other enhancements designed to save and improve lives in.
+Your donation will support new equipment, staff education, community wellness and other enhancements designed to save and improve lives.
 You can help bring healing to the community and make a difference now and well into the future.
 To make a donation to honor a caregiver, click here or call 410-740-7840.